 The Federal Appropriated Fund was established to account for funds received from the federal government which are to be used for programs for low- and moderate-income persons and families and multifamily housing developments in the form of no-interest deferred loans and grants in support of foreclosure counseling and remediation efforts, assistance to tax credit developments, federal emergency housing assistance and other housing-related program costs.

 (This page has been left blank intentionally.)

-MINNESOTA HOUSING FINANCE AGENCY A Component Unit of the State of Minnesota Management's Discussion and Analysis of Financial Condition and Results of Operations Condensed Financial Information
+Management's Discussion and Analysis of Financial Condition and Results of Operations

+Condensed Financial Information

 Selected Elements From Statement of Net Position (in \$000's)